 National Nature Reserve.
 A large sculpture interestingly located.

-Keith Hodgkins, vice-chairman of Tipton Civic Society, gives a slide
+Keith Hodgkins, vice-chairman of Tipton Civic Society, gives a

 show of photographs of Brierley Hill's

 Round Oak Steelworks.
 A local landscape - but where and how was it

 formed?
 Happy birthday to the census.

 Local historian, Ian Bott, with a slide show celebrating the

 tradition of pub naming and a few recommendations for getting out and

 A members and visitors' evening for sharing memories of the entertainment offered to Black Country audiences via theatre, cinema and radio/TV.

 Philip Jones presents his award-winning research into local